lernae/sam-pipelines-devops-monorepo/README.md

     OutputArtifacts:
       - Name: BuildArtifactAsZip
     ```
-    * Update DeployTest stage to include the following (InputArtifacts, PrimarySource, SubFolderName) and repeat this step for DeployProd stage:
+    * Update DeployTest stage to include the following (InputArtifacts, PrimarySource, SubFolderName) and repeat this step for DeployProd stage as well:
     ```shell
                    ProjectName: !Ref CodeBuildProjectDeploy
                    PrimarySource: SourceCodeAsZipDevOps